Francis Escudero: Early career

 Escudero's involvement in politics started in the 1980s as an organizer for the local campaign of his father.
 He first expressed interest in running for public office as municipal councilor of Sorsogon when he was 22.
 At 25, he again indicated his intention to run, this time as mayor of the municipality.
 However, on both occasions, his family forbade him from entering politics and insisted that he finish his law studies before embarking on a political career.

 Before becoming a lawyer, Escudero was a teaching assistant at the UP Department of Political Science (1988–1989).
 In 1989, he became a Junior Political Analyst of the Batangas Development Planning office.

 After he received his law degree, Escudero joined the Bautista, Picazo, Buyco, Tan and Fider Law Office in 1993 as junior associate.
 A year later, he became a legal consultant of the UNLAD Ship Management and Manning Corp. and legal counsel of the Crusade Against Violence (CAV).
 By 1995, he was a partner at his own firm, the Escudero, Marasigan, Sta.
 Ana, Vallente and Villareal Law Office (EMSAVIL Law).
 He remains with the firm to this day.

 In 1996, Escudero received his master's degree in International and Comparative Law at the Georgetown University Law Center in Washington, D.C.

-Aside from pursuing his law practice, Escudero was senior lecturer at the UP College of Law (1996-1998).
+Aside from pursuing his law practice, Escudero was senior lecturer at the University of the Philippines College of Law (1996-1998).
 He also taught at the graduate school of the Ateneo de Manila University in 2000.

 On July 3, 2000, Escudero was named a Commander of the Philippine Navy Reserve Command.

 While serving as a lawmaker, Escudero also dabbled in media.
 From May to August 2000, he hosted "Ngayon na Pinoy", a TV program on RPN.
 He also anchored the radio programs "Magandang Umaga Bayan" on the Angel Radio, DZAR 1026 AM; and "Usapang de Campanilla" and "Usapang Legal", both on DZMM.

 Escudero also penned a column, "Usapang Legal ni Chiz Escudero" (later renamed "Say Chiz") in two tabloids: Abante and Abante Tonite.